 Visas can be complicated stuff.
 That’s why we’re here to help make it simple.
 We can’t promise it can be fun, but we can promise that it’ll be worth it!

 This article explains all you need to know about how to get a Spanish Student Visa.
 In order to get specific information about how to apply for a Spanish Student Visa from Spain, you can check our article Student Visa in Spain ᐉ【The most complete guide 2021】.

 Before we start, keep in mind that requirements may vary a little bit from country to country.
 If you aren’t sure about something, just get in touch with our team of experts.
 We’ll be happy to help with your specific situation.

-Do I need a Spanish student visa?
+Do I need a visa to study in Spain?

 What do I need to get a Spanish student visa?

 First, you’ll need a letter of acceptance from the school or organization you’ll be studying at before you apply for your visa.
 (Haven’t applied yet?
 Check out just some of the exciting places you could study in Spain).

 You’ll also need to choose which type of visa you want to apply for.
 Depending on how much time you’ll be spending in Spain, you’ll need a different visa.
 We’ll explain the different types in more detail further on.

 Now, it’s time to find a Spanish consulate or embassy to apply for your visa.
 Here’s a tool to find the one nearest to you.

 Some consulates require you to go in-person to apply for a Spanish student visa, while others let you send the documents.